dorlib/software_project/README.md

-My project in software project course in TAU.
+My homework solutions in software project course in TAU.